SoBatista/Python-projects/Exercises/readme.md

 # Exercise List descriptions

+## Introduction

+These exercises are for me to practice my Python skills.
+They are all in Python 3 code.

 ## Exercise 1:

 This program requests to the user an integer and returns the square of the triple of that integer